masterleros/bash-devops-libs/README.md

 ## External Libraries

-To include external libraries, you can use the function `do.addCustomGitSource` to add an external GIT source, then name it as a new namespace:
+To include external libraries, you can use the function `do.addGitSource` to add an external GIT source, then name it as a new namespace:

 **example.sh**
 ``` sh